dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 - senior leaders in our client organisation who we are interviewing about project goals and outcomes
 - subject matter experts in our client organisation who we are interviewing about policies, rules or procedures, or are reviewing something we are making

-If it’s not clear whether you or your team should consider someone as a participant, speak to a Principal Researcher or the Head of User Research.
+If it’s not clear whether you or your team should consider someone as a participant and ask for consent, speak to a Principal Researcher or the Head of User Research.

 ## Using dxw or client consent materials and processes